tonikazic/chloe/README.md

 # Chloe and Demeter are the code components of our crop management system for our maize research.

-   + *chloe*:  a set of Perl scripts to process raw data; generate tags, labels, and barcodes; and miscellaneous crop management tasks.
+   + *Chloe*:  a set of Perl scripts to process raw data; generate tags, labels, and barcodes; and miscellaneous crop management tasks.

-   + *demeter*: a Prolog database for crop, genetic, and phenotype data; associated data provenance; and code for pedigree generation, crop planning, and management of field work.
+   + *Demeter*: a Prolog database for crop, genetic, and phenotype data; associated data provenance; and code for pedigree generation, crop planning, and management of field work.